kristini-ho/life-game/README.md

 If the GUI is in animation mode, it will instantly incorporate the newly drawn cells into its generations of life.

 File to run is LifeGUI (extends Life).
+In progress: open/save images functions.
+Allow users to save a generation of life as an image, or open up an image as the first generation of life.